emo333/ask/README.md

 ## Potential Future Additions

 - Local LLM hook
+- A Windows PowerShell version
+- A version written in C

 ## License

 Unlicensed.
 This project is released without any license or warranty.
+Would be cool to give me credit though ;)